Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 I had it all taken from me.
 I've asked for supervisors and I've said I'm diabetic I mean I've...

-A: You have to take a letter.Do you have a letter?
+A: You have to take a letter.
+Do you have a letter?

 Q: No I haven't tried it but after all that's happened.
 I'm afraid that the letter won't do anything.

 A: It works for everybody I know who takes a letter.

-Q: Lets say, lets just say that we can't take any.thing..any suggestions to help us get through.
+Q: Lets say, lets just say that we can't take anything..any suggestions to help us get through.

 Q: You can you can take the three ounce.